 Advisory Board Chair (See ‘Contact Us’ for current Chair)

-Every year the Engineering Society honours those that have done above and beyond work in extra-curricular activities within the Society and University.
+Every year the Engineering Society honors those that have done above and beyond work in extra-curricular activities within the Society and University.
 This ranges from involvement in our student government, to involvement in various groups, athletics and more.
 There are even awards for Professors, Teaching Assistants and general staff.
 Awards are given out at the yearly awards banquet which normally occurs during the last month of winter term.

 Note: a student with a sessional average of 70%-80% is considered to have a good academic standing.
 A student with a sessional average of 80%+ is considered to have obtained academic excellence.